Underwood-Inc/strixun-stream-suite/serverless/customer-api/SETUP.md

-# Customer API Setup Guide [EMOJI]

-This guide will walk you through setting up the Customer API worker with its dedicated KV namespace.
+# Customer API Setup Guide ★ This guide will walk you through setting up the Customer API worker with its dedicated KV namespace.

 ---